Supporting Westerham and Further Afield

 The Pastoral Care Team offers spiritual support, prayer and to distribute communion to those from our congregations who are unable to attend church services due to ill health.

 Release the pressure - a new helpline from Kent County Council

 Mental well-being remains a huge concern at this time.
 We've been made aware of a new phone line available through Kent County Council, offering 24/7 access to a highly trained and experienced team, to provide expert support no matter what a person is going through.
 People are encouraged not to suffer in silence and to text the word Kent to 85258 or call the number 0800 107 0160, for free confidential support.
 A link can be found here.

 In Westerham, the church is a key supporter of the Foodbank.
 The collection point in the church is available on Sunday mornings when the building is open for church service(s); the collection points at The Co-op, Wolfe Garage and Waitrose Biggin Hill are available at other times.
 And if you know anyone in need of the Food Bank’s help and support at this difficult time, or you need this support yourself, then please contact the foodbank at 01959 562147 or 01959 562058 or via email [email protected].

 Supporting Children - Hosey Trust Grants

-Applications to the Hosey Trust Clerk, c/o St Mary's Church Office.
+Applications to the Hosey Trust Clerk, c/o St Mary's Parish Office.